• Home

 But Laura’s art is more than just beauty.
 It’s a story whispered in rustling leaves, a lullaby sung by wind through pines.
 Each detail, from the glint in an eagle’s eye to the delicate moss on a rock, speaks of a world teeming with life, a world worth cherishing and protecting.

 This passion fuels Laura’s dedication to wildlife conservation.
-A portion of her proceeds finds its way to sanctuaries like Herd Elephant Orphanage and Forever Wild, nurturing creatures who have lost their way home.
+All profits from her art sales finds their way to sanctuaries like Herd Elephant Orphanage, Sheldrick Wildlife Trust and Forever Wild, nurturing creatures who have lost their way home.
 She actively supports Breast Cancer Awareness groups, reflecting her commitment to making a positive impact beyond the canvas.

 Laura’s art is not just a visual feast; it’s an invitation to step into a world where nature reigns supreme, a world where every breath is a reminder of the magic that surrounds us.
 So come, take a closer look, and let Laura’s brushstrokes guide you on a journey to the soul of the wild.”